 The Australian Oxford Dictionary defines a developer as someone who builds on land.
 This definition could cover almost any home owner who has at one stage in their life built anything on their land.
-Even if you attempted to narrow this definition to someone who builds on land for the purposes of selling the improved property for a profit, a large number of builders and home owners are caught, but others may be excluded (for example, a developer who secures a development approval, and on-sells the land).
-Effectively most corporations that have owned land at one time or another would be "developers" under any legal definition that is likely to be drafted.
+Even if you attempted to narrow this definition to someone who builds on land for the purposes of selling the improved property for a profit, a large number of builders and home owners are caught, but others may be excluded (for example, a developer who secures a development approval, and on-sells the undeveloped land).
+Effectively most corporations that have owned land at one time or another would be "developers" under any legal definition.